exyi/pg2parquet/README.md

           - require: Require the use of TLS

       --ssl-root-cert <SSL_ROOT_CERT>
           File with a TLS root certificate in PEM or DER (.crt) format.
 When specified, the default CA certificates are considered untrusted.
 The option can be specified multiple times.
-Using this options implies --sslmode=require
+The option implies --sslmode=require

+      --ssl-client-cert <SSL_CLIENT_CERT>
+          File with a TLS client certificate in PEM format.
+Note that you also need to use the ssl-client-key option

+      --ssl-client-key <SSL_CLIENT_KEY>
+          File with a TLS client key in PEM format

       --macaddr-handling <MACADDR_HANDLING>
           How to handle `macaddr` columns